robinofskii/starterlening-tool-deno/readme.md

 To run the project, use the Deno Tasks.
 The following tasks are available:

+- `merge-csv`: Merge the two CSV files into one.
-- `db:populate`: Populate the database with data from the CSV files.
+- `db:seed`: Populate the municipalities table with data from the CSV file.
 - `db:geo`: Get geolocation data for each municipality in the database.
 - `dev`: Run the project in development mode.
 (Currently only prints hello world)